 We already know that the 5 Series ticks all the relevant boxes; it is well appointed, comfortable, quick, has all the executive toys (if you raid the options lists) and looks the part.
 It is also great to point down an interesting bit of road but is still capable demolishing motorway miles with consummate ease.
 So the real question is, what does the hybrid bit add?

 So what’s it like in practice?
 Very good since you ask.
 The two systems are well integrated which hides the internal power struggle that some rivals struggle to mask.
 Performance is brisk and when in EV mode progress is also serene.
-On paper you can cover 28 miles with a full battery, but we found somewhere between 17 – 25 miles to be more achievable.
+On paper you can cover 36 miles with a full battery, but estimate somewhere between 25 – 35 miles to be more achievable.